Swiss regulator backs bank bail-ins before government rescues

 Because of UBS's and Credit Suisse's sprawling operations, Swiss regulators are keen to cooperate with their international counterparts on disaster scenarios.
 But FINMA said on Wednesday it should have the lead on coordinating recovery and resolution plans for the two banks.

-Last month, the Bank for International Settlements laid out a blueprint for how to recapitalize a major lender in the event of a failure, including a bail-in of creditors.
+Last month, the Bank for International Settlements laid out a blueprint for how to recapitalise a major lender in the event of a failure, including a bail-in of creditors.

 Europe is pushing ahead with plans to implement a bail-in regime that would see bondholders and big depositors take hits.